-The Texas Tech University STEM Center for Outreach, Research & Education and the Lubbock Independent School District joined forces to host the 2014 Middle School STEM Challenge.
-The Challenge pitted seven LISD middle schools against each other in a weeklong competition to design, construct, and race boats made only of cardboard and duct tape.
+The Texas Tech University STEM Center for Outreach, Research & Education and the Lubbock Independent School District are joining forces again to host the 2015 Middle School STEM Challenge.
+The Challenge pits ten LISD middle schools against each other in a weeklong competition to design and build machines inspired by Rube Goldberg, the Pulitzer Prize winning cartoonist.

-Each school sent a science teacher and four students to represent their campus in the competition.
-Texas Tech provided one undergraduate student to join each team in addition to providing a few "experts" to guide the teams throughout the week.
-The Challenge culminated in a final competition held at the LISD Pete Ragus Aquatic Center where the watercraft were put to the test in front of a panel of Texas Tech professors and staff as well as a large number of community supporters.
+Each school sends a science teacher and four students to represent their campus in the competition.
+Texas Tech provides one undergraduate student to join each team in addition to providing a few "experts" to guide the teams throughout the week.
+The Challenge culminates in a final competition held at the LISD Byron Martin Advanced Learning Center where the machines are put to the test in front of a panel of Texas Tech professors, staff, and other community supporters.

 For more information, e-mail Levi Johnson, Senior Project Administrator, TTU STEM-CORE.